Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: Conclusion

-\textbf{Conclusion ---} We investigated the disordered Klein-Gordon chain with an anharmonic perturbation.
-A mathematical theorem shows that the decorrelation time $t_q$ for this chain grows faster than any polynomial in $1/\lambda$: the chain is \emph{asymptotically localized}.
-On the other hand, numerics is consistent with the scaling $t_q\propto 1/\lambda^4$ for a broad range of values.
+We investigated the disordered Klein-Gordon chain with an anharmonic perturbation.
+A mathematical theorem shows that the decorrelation time $\tau$ for this chain grows faster than any polynomial in $1/\lambda$: the chain is \emph{asymptotically localized}.
+On the other hand, numerics is consistent with the scaling $\tau\propto 1/\lambda^4$ for a broad range of values.
 The latter scaling corresponds to the anomalous spreading of wavepackets $w(t)\propto t^{1/6}$ observed in a series of previous works.
-We conclude that state-of-the-art numerics {may} not {be} capable of capturing the true long-time behaviour of the system and that the anomalous spreading law is most likely a transient behaviour, giving way at later times to a spreading law smaller than any polynomial.
+As far as we can ascertain, state-of-the-art numerical experiments reproduce reliably the dynamics of the chain, but fall short of capturing the true long-time behaviour of the system.
+We conclude that the anomalous spreading law is most likely a transient behaviour, giving way at later times to a spreading law smaller than any polynomial.